Master of Public Health: track in Sexual and Reproductive Health and RightsApply online now

-For students who wish to apply for the Netherlands Fellowship Programme (NFP), the entire application package to KIT is due at the latest by 01 April 2018.
+For students who wish to apply for the Orange Knowledge Programme (OKP), former NFP, the entire application package to KIT is due at the latest by 15 February 2018.

-NFP application deadline (tba, expected): April 2018.
-See our NFP page for more information.
+OKP application deadline 15 March 2018.
+See our OKP page for more information.

 For other applicants the application package is due two months before the start of the course.

 - A one-page letter of motivation